F3real/F3real.github.io/content/ethernaut_wargame1.md

 }
 ~~~

-In this level we need to exploit interface Buyer.
+In this level, we need to exploit interface Buyer.
 Our function `price` has to return different values, in two different calls.

-Only problem is that we can't use storage, since just modifying value costs 5000 gas and we have only 3000 available.
+The only problem is that we can't use storage since just modifying value costs 5000 gas and we have only 3000 available.
 Good thing is that `isSold` variable from Shop contract is public and we can access it with the gas we have.

 ~~~solidity
 pragma solidity 0.4.24;